It’s no secret Americans love their beer.

 1935 – Beer in cans introduced by the Krueger Brewing Company of Newark, NJ.
 The innovation is slow to catch on.

 1954 – Schlitz introduces the first 16 oz can.
-Shortly after the first aluminum beer can is introduced by Coors Brewing Company.
+After Coors Brewing Company introduced the first aluminum beer can.

 1977 – What is widely regarded as the first microbrewery appears in California.
-The New Albion Brewery is short lived by incredibly influential.
+The New Albion Brewery is incredibly influential.

 1994 – 10 years after the microbrewery revolution began in earnest there are 84 recognized microbreweries in California alone.